hringbauer/hapROH/docs/hapCon.rst

 To use the hapCONX.py script, you need at least three input: the pileup file for your sample, the reference panel and the metadata for the reference panel.

-You can download the reference panel from https://www.dropbox.com/s/1vv8mz9athedpiq/data.zip?dl=0 and test BAM file from https://www.dropbox.com/sh/tgvwq75mvixeyic/AAAGURMdDGWLIxGzwAgtGm1Sa?dl=0  (TODO: put both into a zenodo repository after manuscript acceptance).
+You can download the reference panel and test BAM file from https://doi.org/10.5281/zenodo.6619138.

 Assuming you have the above-mentioned file in your current directory, to generate the pileup file, you can use either `samtools mpileup <http://www.htslib.org/doc/samtools-mpileup.html>`_ or `BamTable <https://bioinf.eva.mpg.de/BamTable/>`_.
 We will use samtools as an example here,